 For FCA Lacrosse Coaches, Sport is Just Part of the Picture

-FCA’s Northeast lacrosse coaching ranks have grown by over 500% since the start of the program in 2010.
-This summer’s 67 coaches come from a variety of levels of coaching experiences, with 12 coaches in the program who either currently coach at the college level — or who have coached it in the past, 14 varsity level coaches, and 26 college-age coaches.According to Sol Bliss, FCA’s Regional Camp Coordinator who oversees the Northeast lacrosse program, FCA’s coaching staff is second to none.
-“Our coaches are invested in teaching their players how to play the game correctly so they are establishing good patterns and quality fundamentals.
+FCA’s Upstate lacrosse coaching ranks have grown by over 500% since the start of the program in 2010.
+This summer’s 67 coaches come from a variety of levels of coaching experiences, with 12 coaches in the program who either currently coach at the college level — or who have coached it in the past, 14 varsity level coaches, and 26 college-age coaches.According to Sol Bliss, the boys program director, FCA’s coaching staff is second to none.
+“Our coaches are invested in teaching their players how to play the game correctly so they establish good patterns and quality fundamentals.
 They are not just coaching to win; they are coaching to make better lacrosse players.
 We see coaches who come up with gimmicks that will help them win the game, but that doesn’t always translate into good lacrosse.

 “Our coaches are always pushing our kids to go to the next level – they prepare our older kids for college-level lacrosse, our middle schoolers for varsity and our youngest kids for middle school level.
-Yet, at the end of all of it, is the knowledge they each have that sports is only part of the picture when they coach for FCA,” Bliss said.
+Yet, at the end of all of it, lacrosse is only part of the picture when they coach for FCA,” Bliss said.

 Ann Marie Leondardi expressed, “We made the decision as parents to have our kids Andrew, Nicholas and Gianna to be a part of FCA because they are not only taught lacrosse by accomplished athletes that truly know the game but are also taught sportsmanship and being a good person on and off the field.”
 Girl’s lacrosse coordinator Paula Mitchell adds, “It is so important to find the right coaches to lead and mentor this special group of athletes and their families.”“And, they not only care about the players, but each other and they are constantly networking with each other.
 They will often ask another coach to ‘give me a different set of eyes to work out a play,’ and our younger coaches might not have the experience of our more veteran coaches, but they have a fresher view of the game to offer the more veteran coaches, and our more seasoned guys like helping our younger coaches grow,” Bliss said.

-“Chase’s FCA coaches are mentors and stewards of faith, and our son can count on them, on and off the field.
+“Chase’s FCA coaches are mentors and stewards of faith.
+Our son can count on them, on and off the field.
 The coaches provide player-centered support to athletes, encouraging them to improve, inspiring them to do their personal best.
 This inspiration is contagious, and the kids begin to encourage one another in the same way,” Rorick said.

 Are you interested in FCA?